-It took a lot of work, money and more than 40 years to develop it into the agreeable and functional park it is nowadays.
+It took a lot of work, money and more than 40 years to develop it into the agreeable and functional park it is today.
 It’s also the main venue of most of Phuket’s annual events, including the Red Cross Fair, Loy Kratong and a large procession from Chinese shrines on the last day of the famous Vegetarian Festival.

 - Phuket FantaSea Cultural Theme Park